-CS Major Requirements for Students Entering in Fall 2012 and Beyond
+CS Major Requirements for Students Entering in Fall 2012

 This template is provided as a convenience to students.
 In the event of a discrepancy between this web page and other information sources, the final authority is the catalog that was published in the year the student entered.

 In addition to the semester by semster template which appears below, a checklist of requirements grouped by subjects is available as a Word document.

 Courses do not need to be taken according to the above schedule, as long as all courses are taken and prerequisites are met.

 A total of at least 128 credits are required for graduation.